Coconut milk in can and carton - Family Guide Central

 • Gellan gum

-Also, there’s been fear about how this supplement can cause cancer, however, a statement was released by Harvard University that no evidence could be out to retinyl palmitate in sunscreen having any link to cancer.
+Also, there’s been fear about how this supplement can cause cancer; however, a statement was released by Harvard Universityhas that no evidence could be found to suggest that retinyl palmitate in sunscreen has any link to cancer.

 Is can packaging safe?